-Disclaimer: The reader will consider the complexity in summarizing Hector Cabouli’s more than 40 years of musical background (combined Drums and Piano), in just a few pages.
+Disclaimer: The reader will consider the complexity in summarizing Hector Cabouli’s background (combined Drums and Piano), in just a few pages.
 Therefore, many previous experiences and accomplishments in his musical career have been omitted.

-Hector was born in Buenos Aires, on January 16, 1951, arriving in New York City shortly before his fifth birthday.
+Hector was born in Buenos Aires, Argentina, arriving in New York City shortly before his fifth birthday.
 Some months later he, his older brother and only sister started piano lessons with a Concert pianist.
 It wasn’t long before all three played at the famed Carnegie Hall and Hunter College along with other pianists, to be seen and heard by hundreds present!
 These presentations gave all three a chance to see, first-hand, what it feels like to perform live on stage.

-His first snare drum was a 1965 “Ludwig Jazz Festival” in a beautiful blue sparkle wrap.
-He also received an inexpensive cymbal and stand – now, Hector was “equipped”.
-His newly formed band played small gigs – after all, they were just starting out.
-Then, a second band brought him in but this time it was off to the recording studio.
-Hector cut his first record at age 14, in the company of musicians three times his senior!
+His newly formed Band played small gigs – after all, they were just starting out.
+Then, a second Band brought him in but this time it was off to the Recording Studio.
+Hector cut his first record at age 14, and in the company of musicians three times his senior!
 He recalls: “Man, was I nervous!
 The Percussionist, sitting a few feet away from me, told me to relax and just play.
 I did, and all went well”.
-Coincidentally, the Drum Set the studio provided was a “Ludwig” just like Hector’s first snare drum.
-By this time, he was also his junior high school’s lead Drummer, replacing the former one who was “fired”!
+Coincidentally, the Drum Set the Studio provided was a “Ludwig”, just like Hector’s Snare Drum.
+By this time, he was also his Junior High School’s lead Drummer, replacing the previous one who was “fired”!

-After watching “the Beatles” live at Shea Stadium in 1966, Hector decided it would be “Ludwig” his choice for drums and has been ever since.
-However, his first Drum Set would have to wait nearly two years!
+After watching The Beatles live at Shea Stadium, Hector decided it would be “Ludwig” his choice for Drums and has been ever since.

-Later that year, his family moved to Los Angeles.
-Now, in his new hometown, Hector joined a new rock and roll band headed by his older brother (who plays the Bass guitar) and two other members*.
-They recorded a demo, which never got to have its “15 minutes of glory”.
-The recording was made at a local studio and Hector was delighted to debut his new “Ludwig” Drum Set purchased just a few weeks earlier complete with “Zildjian” cymbals (he owned this Set for some 12 years until he decided to sell it).
-In 1969, his family returned to Buenos Aires and there, Hector inquired who was the best Drum teacher around.
-He was informed Maestro Alberto Alcala was the “father of all Latin Drummers” (the Maestro played with the world’s leading performers).
-Hector quickly established a rapport with the Maestro and would take lessons with him up to six times a week!
-The Maestro would take Hector to recording sessions, presentations, gigs, seminars, etc. and literally took Hector “under his wing”.
-(The late, great Maestro’s picture still hangs on Hector’s wall in his Drum studio – the Maestro passed away in April, 2001).
+His family returned to Buenos Aires and there, Hector inquired who was the best Drum Teacher around.
+He was informed Maestro Alberto Alcala was considered the “Father of all Latin Drummers” (the Maestro had played with the World’s leading performers).
+Hector quickly established a rapport with the Maestro who, in turn, would take Hector to Recording sessions, presentations, gigs, seminars, etc. and literally took Hector “under his wing”.
+(The late, great Maestro’s picture still hangs on Hector’s Drum Studio wall – the Maestro passed away in April, 2001).

-Along the way, he met many celebrities and performed in various venues (see “Profile”).
-He has been on tour many times in several countries.*** Today he is dedicated to preparing the “next generation” of Drummers.
-He notes: “I love watching my students perform, as well as listening to their recordings, I’m proud of each and everyone of them and I hope they’ll always be the best they can be!”
+Along the way, he met many celebrities and performed in various venues, (see “Profile”).
+He has been on tour many times and in several countries*** Nowadays, he is preparing the “next generation” of Drummers.
+He notes: “I love watching my students perform, as well as listening to their Recordings.
+I’m proud of all of them and hope they’ll always be the best they can be”.

-Hector has written dozens of Drum compositions to share with his students.
+Hector has written dozens of Drum Compositions to share with his students.
 He trains seven days a week and instills in his students to follow his lead.
-They admit he is “very strict” but they acknowledge that this is the way it should be!
+They admit he’s very “strict” but acknowledge this is the way it should be.
 He currently teaches students from well over one dozen different nationalities and many more backgrounds.

 His influences will always be the greatest Drummers in history – Gene Krupa, Buddy Rich, the great Maestro Alberto Alcala, plus other legends both past and present.